 |Transcription and Translation||Occurs together.||Transcription occurs in nucleus and translation in cytosol.|

 |Organelles||Organelles are not membrane bound, if present any.||Organelles are membrane bound and are specific in function.|

 |Number of Chromosomes||Only one (not true called as a plasmid).||More than one.|

 |Examples||Archaea, Bacteria.||Plants and Animals.|

-- Glycocalyx: This layer function as a receptor, the adhesive also provide protection to the cell wall.
+- Glycocalyx: This layer functions as a receptor, aids the adhesion, and provides protection to the cell wall.

-- Nucleoid: It is the location of the genetic material (DNA), large DNA molecule is condensed into the small packet.
+- Nucleoid: It is the location where genetic material is condensed into a small packet.

-- Pilus: Hair like hollow attachment present on the surface of bacteria, and is used to transfers of DNA to other cells during cell-cell adhesion.
+- Pilus: Hair like hollow attachment present on the surface of bacteria, and is used to transfer DNA to other cells during cell-cell adhesion.

-- Mesosomes: It is the extension of the cell membrane, unfolded into the cytoplasm their role is during the cellular respiration.
+- Mesosomes: It is the extension of the cell membrane that is unfolded into the cytoplasm.
+Their play part in cellular respiration.

 - Flagellum: Helps in movement, attached to the basal body of the cell.